Cotter45/noder/README.md

   - Some notable differences
     - routes can only be added to Router objects, not the Server object.
 The Server object only has the use() method for adding middleware and useRouter() for adding routers.
     - Routes can only have one param
     - Routes do not accept req, res, next as arguments.
-This app uses ctx: ICtx instead, which is an object containing req, res, logger, config and whatever else you want to add to it through the initConfig() function.
+This app uses ctx: ICtx instead, which is an object containing req, res, logger, config and whatever else you want to add to it through config.ctx when config object is passed to the server constructor.
 - Lightweight
   - Only 2 dependencies
     - pino for logging